bo4e/BO4E-python/README.rst

    python setup.py --version

-At the moment it is not possible to get the version number in runtime.
+At the moment it is not possible to get the version number at runtime.
 To achieve this, we have to implement `Retrieving package version at runtime`_.

 Release workflow